ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Step A - Like in the original workflow, the Client sends an Access Token Request to the token endpoint at the AS, with the additional indication that it opts in to use the alternative workflow.

    As defined in {{sec-token_upload}}, this information is conveyed to the AS by means of the "token_upload" parameter.
+The parameter also specifies what the AS has to return in the Token Response at step B, following a successful uploading of the access token from the AS to the RS.

 * Step A1 - This new step consists of the AS uploading the access token to the RS, typically at the authz-info endpoint, just like the Client does in the original workflow.